 Other network operators

+Similar to the system administrator, the network operator user will mainly be affected by active variants and particularly mirrored variants.
 Network operators who are not directly related to the operation of example.X may nevertheless encounter example.X (and example.Y), because the network operators are intermediaries between the operator of example.X and other end users.
 The effects on these operators are mostly subtle and not that serious; on the other hand, if they happen they will contribute to a general failure of reliability of variant names.
 Moreover, for very large network operators, even relatively small numbers of failures can result in significant increases in logging and troubleshooting costs.
 Additionally, given the state of the DNS today, there will be no ways inside the DNS for a network operator to tell that example.X and example.Y are related to one another; and because the network operator has no existing relationship to these names, he or she would have no reason to suppose they are related to one another.
 The operator would have to resort to tools like WHOIS, which are poorly adapted to use in automated systems.

 In the case of E1 (user expected a variant and such is implemented), the network operator sees no effect, but logs will be less compressible than they otherwise would be.
 Even at large sites, the additional compression overhead is unlikely to be a really significant cost, but because this is an effect it is included here for completeness.